Consultant Biographies & Specialties

 Proposal & Grant Writing

 Sue Mendelsohn is the Writing Center's director.
 She has more than a decade of writing consulting experience.
 She regularly presents her research on multimodal composing, visual rhetoric, and composition history at national conferences and has published articles on writing center theory and administration.
-In addition to her own scholarly work, Sue teaches University Writing.
+In addition to her own scholarly work, Sue teaches University Writing and rhetoric courses.
 She earned her PhD in English with a specialization in rhetoric and composition from the University of Texas at Austin.
-Specialties: American literature, APA style, business & professional writing, job search materials, MLA style, multimedia composing, personal statements, University Writing.
+Specialties: APA style, business & professional writing, job search materials, MLA style, multimedia composing, personal statements, University Writing.

 Alexander Landfair is an assistant director of the writing center.
 He holds a MFA in writing from Columbia and a BA in religious studies from the University of Florida.
 As a UWP instructor, a corporate writing consultant, and a magazine editor, he has experience working closely with students and professionals at all stages in their development as writers.
 Specialties: business & professional writing, ESL, fiction, grammar, job search materials, poetry, publishing, University Writing, long projects, literary non-fiction, documentation styles.